learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 # The Probability Mass Function (PMF) - Lab

-The class size paradox describes the apparent contradictory findings where a total allocation of resources is fixed.
+The class size paradox describes apparent contradictory findings where a total allocation of resources is fixed.
 The idea behind this paradox is that there is a difference in how events are actually distributed and how events are perceived to be distributed.
 These types of divergence can have important consequences for data analysis.
 PMFs can help resolve some of these situations as you'll learn below.

 ## Objectives